 The Gateway Program serves students in an all advanced learner environment using curriculum with increased depth, complexity and pacing as the primary lens for designing instruction.
 Gateway immerses students in an intellectually challenging community that encourages academic risk-taking to develop students’ academic potential and supports their social and emotional needs as learners.

-Coming soon: check back here for the Gateway Interest form for the 2023-24 school year.
+The Gateway Interest Form has closed for the 2023-24 school year.

 - How is the Gateway program different from cluster classrooms at other SoWashCo elementary schools?

 - How is placement for the Gateway program determined?